lunasec-io/lunasec/docs/blog/2021-11-08-building-an-open-source-business-part-1.md

 as Open Source.
 Anybody would be able to use their software, and they would sell custom support, features, and training to the Enterprise customers separately.

-Red Hat went on to become a very large played in this space, and is one of the pioneers of building a business around Open Source software.
+Red Hat went on to become a very large player in this space, and is one of the pioneers of building a business around Open Source software.

 ### The Evolution of the Internet